-A native .NET data orchestration platform built upon W3C semantics and TPL dataflow.
+A native .NET data intelligence platform built upon XAML and W3C semantics.

-Fully declarative configuration of data pipelines using XGML (eXtended Graph Meta Language) without the need to code means you can get up and running quickly.
+Fully declarative configuration of data pipelines using XAML-based XGML (eXtended Graph Meta Language) without the need to code means you can get up and running quickly.
 And our dedicated UI tools give you all the assistance you need to visually build and monitor your data pipelines using Visual Studio.

 Entity Forge is developed in 100% native .NET and its data pipeline components are built upon the TPL (Task Parallel Library) Dataflow library.
 This means it supports best practice reactive data stream processing and parallelization 'out of the box'.
 And as it's open source, you can use it to develop your own data processing components.

-Recognising that Entity Forge may only be a small part of your overall data strategy, it is built from the ground up to be interoperable with other well-known tools such as Visual Studio, and also business intelligence and visualisation tools such as Power BI.
+Recognising that Entity Forge may only be a small part of your overall data strategy, it is built from the ground up to be interoperable with other well-known business process modelling tools such as Windows Workflow Foundation (WWF), and business intelligence and visualization tools such as Power BI.
 What's more, you can define your dataflows using XAML and Visual Studio.

 Entity Forge is standards based, and open source and can be hosted privately on your network.
 No need to pay unpredictable or uncontrollable cloud fees based upon usage, and you can keep your data private without sending it to the cloud.
 What's more, Entity Forge community edition is completely free and licensed under the GNU Public License (GPL).

 Because Entity Forge is built upon the graph data model, it is flexible enough to store and process many types of data sources and shapes.
 And with RDF and W3C semantics support built in, this makes it incredibly powerful in performing advanced data analytics and modelling, and finding external data sources related to your data.